sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 > Otherwise, you have two subscription options: $3/month for yourself, or $5/month for a family plan.
 The family plan includes up to five people.
 With a subscription plan, you get syncing using 1Password’s servers.
 Most people will likely want to go with the subscription plan.

 This and other unnecessary complexity of 1Password, plus its incompatibility with Linux (which I hope to transition to at some point in the near future) are downsides for me.
 For these (admittedly specific and small) reasons I have mostly switched back to KeePassX and live without being able to access my passwords on my smartphone.
 However if you want the mobile and Chrome extension features, I don't really have a problem recommending 1Password.

 At this point, for most services I have a randomly-created password stored in my KeePassX or 1Password vaults, and almost none of them are duplicates.
 (Both KeePassX and 1Password are able to generate random passwords for you.)
 See EFF's article on [Creating Strong Passwords](https://ssd.eff.org/en/node/23/) for more.

 For creating strong but memorable master passwords (which you obviously can't store in a manager, since they're used to open the password vault), I sometimes use a technique recommended in [the EFF guide linked to above](https://ssd.eff.org/en/node/23/) called [Diceware passphrases](https://theintercept.com/2015/03/26/passphrases-can-memorize-attackers-cant-guess/), which I find absolutely fascinating.

-#### What I Did (2-Factor Authentication)

-I also have two-factor authentication enabled on almost all the services I use that offer it.
-I prefer using a neutral app like [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) to get the codes (rather than receiving an SMS text message with the code), as I find it more convenient than waiting for a text.
-Plus the National Institute of Standards and Technology [advise choosing the Authenicator route rather than SMS for security reasons](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).
-Note: Using SMS as a 2nd factor is definitely a more secure option than not having a 2nd factor at all!

-What happens if you lose your phone?
-One solution is to store backup codes which can be used instead of the 2nd factor code.
-Most services give you one or more of these codes when you enable 2-factor for just this reason ([here's more info on GMail backup codes](https://support.google.com/accounts/answer/1187538?hl=en)).
-Store these somewhere safe obviously, like on a piece of paper you store somewhere secure.
-Once you use a backup code to login, you can choose to temporarily disable two-factor authentication until you get your phone back or get a new one.

-##### YubiKey

-Note that you can also use a piece of hardware as your 2nd factor.
-The most popular option for this product seems to a [YubiKey](https://www.yubico.com/start/).
-It looks like a thin USB drive you can attach to your key chain.
-Instead of typing in a code you see on your phone, you plug your YubiKey into a USB slot on the computer.
-This method is considered more secure and works even if you don't have you phone or its battery is dead.

-Currently Google (gmail), Facebook Dropbox, Windows, masOS Sierra, LastPass, dashlane, Keepass accept a YubiKey as a second factor.
-You can compare YubiKey options [here](https://www.yubico.com/products/yubikey-hardware/).
-Separately, here's [an unofficial guide to setting up a YubiKey as a second factor for your Google/gmail account](https://techsolidarity.org/resources/security_key_gmail.htm) that looks pretty good.
+## Other Ways to Secure Your Accounts

+I've now learned that there are other ways bad actors (or anyone) can use your accounts in ways that you don't want without even getting your password.
+Let's look at those.

-##### Managing the apps that have access to your accounts
+### Managing which apps that have access to your accounts

-While we're on the subject of my Google/Twitter/Facebook accounts, I should note that I also now keep a vigilant eye of what "apps" have what permissions to these important accounts.
-These "apps" are other services that connect to your accounts.
-Some of these apps just read information from say, your Facebook account.
-Others are used so that you can log in to the other service by using your Twitter account.
+Services like Google, Facebook, and Twitter offer ways for other applications to access your account to varying degrees.
+Some applications only ask for permission to, say, the email associated with your Facebook account.
+Others are used so that you can log in to the their service (you may log in to Spotify using your Facebook account, or to Medium by using your Twitter account, etc.).
 Some of these apps have permission to do more serious things like read your email or post to your account.

+Thus it's important to keep an eye on which apps have what permissions to which of your accounts.

 A recent example of a user base that was unfamiliar with the terms and permissions they had given to an app was the [Unroll.me privacy revelations and subsequent backlash](https://www.nytimes.com/2017/04/24/technology/personal-data-firm-slice-unroll-me-backlash-uber.html?_r=0).

-It's easy to check which apps have what permissions to your accounts.
+It's relatively easy to check which apps have what permissions to your accounts.
 For example, to see what apps have access to your Google/gmail account, visit [this page](https://myaccount.google.com/security?utm_source=OGB#connectedapps).
 For Facebook, [the page is here](https://www.facebook.com/settings?tab=applications).
 I checked to make sure I recognized every service listed and still used it.
 I revoked the permissions of any apps that I didn't recognize or no longer used.
 [BuzzFeed has a great how-to](https://www.buzzfeed.com/nicolenguyen/how-to-de-authorize-forgotten-twitter-integrations?utm_term=.frE9b4dZLk#.jnEBXGboPJ) on this for more.

-##### Disabling Google's SMS account recovery
+### Disabling Recovery Methods (for example, Google's SMS account recovery)

+Your accounts may have "recovery options" that might be a security risk for you.

-Google has a method of recovering your account via SMS.
+For example, Google has a method of recovering your account via SMS (text message).
+This seems to turned on automatically when you add a phone number to your account.

 [The "Signing in" section of Google's security page](https://myaccount.google.com/security#signin) explains these "account recovery options" as: "If you forget your password or cannot access your account, we will use this information to help you get back in."
 When I investigated this section of the security page (at the [suggestion of a friend on Twitter](https://twitter.com/dwr/status/871737650457133058)), I found that my cell phone number was listed as a recovery option (even though I had enabled two-factor authentication years ago).

-I didn't want someone with just access to my phone's SMS messages to be able to gain entry into my Google account-- I want them to have to know my password _and_ have access to my Google Authenticator app.
+This seems pretty important!
+As I understand this means that an attacker would only need access to my SMS messages in order to take full control of my Google account, bypassing my TOTP 2nd factor and even my account password.
+I did not want that to be possible-- I want them to have to know my password _and_ have access to my Google Authenticator app.
 So in that ["Signing in" section of that Google security page](https://myaccount.google.com/security#signin) I simply removed my "Recovery phone" and confirmed that I had no "Recovery email" listed.

-### Browser Use and Tracking
+## Browser Use and Tracking

-#### What I Learned

 Most broadly, most services we use on the internet make money, either directly or indirectly, from tracking what we look at online.
 Google places ads related to what you've recently searched for, Twitter serves ads based on who you follow, Facebook serves ads based on nearly everything you tell it.
 Separately, thanks to third-party companies you've never heard of, these internet services can easily share information about you.
 Think about how after do one casual search for lawnmowers on Amazon you see ads for those products follow you around the web.
 (Update March 2017: Now your internet service provider [may soon have the right to sell your data without your permission](https://www.nytimes.com/2017/03/29/opinion/how-the-republicans-sold-your-privacy-to-internet-providers.html?_r=0).)